noman-land/oauth-worker/README.md

 ## Deploying

-This deploys to Cloudflare workers.
+This deploys to Cloudflare Workers on merge to master.
 You will need two repository variables in the settings of the GitHub repo.

 ```env
 DOMAIN=example.com